 The church broke ground for the new worship center in 2007 to meet the growing needs of our congregation.
 The building is dedicated in honor of Lance Corporal Andrew G. Patten, who heroically gave his life on the battlefield while serving in the U.S. Marine Corps in Fallujah, Iraq on December 1, 2005.
 The facility is a multipurpose building designed to incorporate various activities and events such as concerts, leadership conferences, training seminars, athletic events and weekly worship services.
 The completion of this building created a whole new dimension of ministry for Maywood in the twenty-first century.
-The congregation called Dr. John Strubhar as the new Lead Pastor.
-He began his ministry at Maywood on Easter Sunday, April 4, 2010.
-We held our first worship services in the completed worship center on October 20th, 2013.
+During its construction the congregation called Dr. John Strubhar as the new Lead Pastor who served to define the vision for the new facility .
+He began his ministry at Maywood on Easter Sunday, April 4, 2010 and we held our first worship services in the completed worship center on October 20th, 2013.

 Early June of 2014, Pastor John announced his retirement that would take place later that year to move to Phoenix, Arizona in order to enjoy the upcoming years with family and to complete some writing projects that he had already started.
 A search team was established immediately in order to pass the baton as seamlessly as possible to the next pastor.
 Three months into the search process the search team for lead pastor unanimously recommended Pastor Gary Kniseley (currently serving as our Executive Pastor) as the man they believed God would have to lead Maywood into the next chapter of Maywood’s history.

 Upon voting and extending a call to Pastor Gary to be our next Lead Pastor he accepted and began his new role on November 1st, 2014.
 Pastor Gary has already served Maywood for ten years in various capacities and he has worked to develop ministries along with leadership.
-Under Pastor Gary’s leadership the church is working to optimize our outreach through each existing ministry and is prayerfully seeking ways to advance the Gospel Message through new ministries.
-We rejoice as souls are coming to know Christ as Savior and believers continue to grow in their faith.
+Under Pastor Gary’s leadership the church has defined its vision statement of "Becoming a People to Reach People for Christ."
+Pastor Gary is working to optimize our outreach through each existing ministry and is prayerfully seeking ways to advance the Gospel Message through church planting and new outward focused ministries.
+We rejoice as souls are coming to know Christ as Savior and believers continue to grow in their faith in Christ.

 Maywood Evangelical Free Church leaders recognize that God bestows unique gifts upon individuals and that individual MEFC members differ in talents and abilities as a result of each one’s temperament, education and experience.
 Therefore, in order to follow the biblical model for church leadership and organization, the Elders’ Council bears the responsibility for setting direction, identifying and adopting goals and priorities, and overseeing the day-to-day work of MEFC.
 These men seek to lead the church well, in accordance with biblical instruction, at the leading of the Holy Spirit and under the headship of Jesus Christ.
 God has placed high standards on men who would serve as elders as found in 1 Timothy 3 and Titus 1.